danielschwartz85/interval-scheduler/README.md

 storage.masterIndex | Keep scheduling internal and external locks and metadata on this Redis instance, this Redis would take up most memory for the scheduling process. | 0 (first instance)

 ## Limitations
-- when setting the same task (by task id) twice the task is simply updated, the task interval and meta data are updated but **only after the task executes**.
+- When setting the same task (by task id) twice the task is simply updated, the task interval and meta data are updated but **only after the task executes**.
 For example if the task interval is updated to 10 minutes when it was 1 minute then the task would execute in 1 minute and then executed again every 10 minutes.

 ## Performance
 Method | Time | info